TRaSH-Guides/Guides/docs/Hardlinks/Hardlinks-and-Instant-Moves.md

         This means:

-        - You can delete any "copy" w/o impacting the others.
+        - You can delete any "copy" without impacting other instances (hardlinks) of it.

-            Your download client can remove it's "copy" w/o impacting the library "copy".
-The library "copy" can be removed by Plex or Sonarr/Radarr or yourself w/o impacting the download client "copy".
+            Your download client can remove its "copy" without impacting the library "copy".
+The library "copy" can also be removed by Plex, Sonarr/Radarr, or manually without impacting your download client's "copy".

-        - Space is only regained when all "copies" are deleted.
+        - Space is only reclaimed once all "copies" of data that are hardlinked are deleted.

-        - Modifying the file will impact all "copies".
+        - Modifying any copy of a hardlinked file will impact all "copies".

             For example, modifying the id3 tags of a .mp3 download after import would modify the download client "copy", resulting in breaking the torrent.